seanwu1105/vscode-qt-for-python/README.md

 * [x] Preview QML
 * [x] Compile QRC (Qt Resource File) into Python file (require `pyrcc5` or `pyside2-rcc`)

-## Supported Environment Variable
+## Supported Environment Variables

-The following list shows the supported environment variable you can use for the path of Qt tools in configurations.
+The following list shows the supported environment variables you can use for the path of Qt tools in configurations.

 ### Predefined Variables